• Skip to main content

 Table of Contents[Hide][Show]

-• Why was this way biologically better for our bodies?
+• Why are mindful meals biologically better for our bodies?

 In what ways did our ancestors nosh out?

-Why was this way biologically better for our bodies?
+Why are mindful meals biologically better for our bodies?

 Pro-tip: Taking the time to really chew your food is an excellent mindfulness practice.
 How many chews will do?
 Most studies seem to suggest 40 chews per bite (phew!), but even just 25 is a great start.